Co-Star Headshots vs. Guest Star Headshots: What Are We Actually Targeting?

 Let’s build your options together

 Every look we shoot has to be believable.
-Don’t aim for characters you can’t nail.
-Build around the work you can actually do and the rooms you can actually walk into.
+Whatever you decide to wear for the shoot, don’t aim for characters you can’t nail.
+Let’s build around the work you can actually do well.
+And while your photographer isn’t your stylist, there are certain things that will simply look better than others in a headshot and they can help guide you.

 A great headshot set gives you both: the clear co-star shot that helps casting place you quickly, and the guest-star shot that shows more of the actor behind the role.

-Whenever you’re ready to stop guessing and start targeting the roles you actually want, let’s get you into the studio or out on the street and make it happen.
+Whenever you’re ready, let’s make a plan and then get you into the studio or out on the street and make it happen.

 Related reading: